10:30 am Sunday Worship

 It is a matter of righteousness.
 And I want to look each one of you in the eye.
 And I am right now, even though my glasses are very fuzzy and I can’t see eyeballs.
 If I’m looking at you in the eye, and if you think I’m looking at you, I am.
 You have a charge to take what you’re learning here.
 Live under the authority of Jesus Christ.
 His authority in your life must be meaningful.

 It has to come into your life and disrupt your comfort and your ease.
 It’s got to stir things up a bit in your life.
 If you come in and out of here every week and you just feel comfortable and nothing changes, check your spiritual pulse.
 Better yet, have someone around you, a mature Christian, check your spiritual pulse.
-This authority has to be to make a functional difference in your life.
+This authority has to be, to make a functional difference in your life.

 Just go back to this.
-Reflect on Jesus cleansing the Temple knowing that even if many of those money changers and sellers of goods and everything in the Temple, even though they may have not felt loved and affirmed by Jesus on that day, no they were being loved by Jesus.
+Reflect on Jesus cleansing the Temple knowing that even if many of those money changers and sellers of goods and everything in the Temple, even though they may have not felt loved and affirmed by Jesus on that day, ah, they were being loved by Jesus.
 They just didn’t have the eyes to see, the ears to hear, the heart to understand.

 That’s what we need to pray for, is that by the Spirit God would go before us and prepare the hearts of the people we talk to.
 We come to them in gentleness and love, but man we have got to shoot straight with people.
-Do not leave your loved ones to burn because they’ve been under bad shepherding false shepherds.
+Do not leave your loved ones to burn because they’ve been under bad shepherding, false shepherds.
 I love you so much.
 And through you, I love all the people that you know.
 I want them to know the truth.
 I want God’s Word, his, to be vindicated, his gospel to be vindicated, that it truly comes with power and changes the life.
 That’s what we want to see for all the people that we know, right?
 Amen.
 We want to see them knowing the Lord be saved from their sins and sanctified by his Word.
 Let’s pray for that now.

 Our Father, we love you so much, but we pale so far in comparison when we compare our love for you to the love that Jesus Christ had for you.
 He is the consummate example, authority.
 He’s truth teller, God fearer, Bible teacher, and we so much want to be just like him.
-We pray that by his direction, by his authority over us, that’s used rightfully and righteously in our lives to shape us, to mold us, to sanctify us.
+We pray that by his direction, by his authority over us, that’s used rightfully, righteously in our lives, to shape us, to mold us, to sanctify us.
 We pray that by the indwelling Holy Spirit that you would make us more like him, that we would speak more like him, that we’d care for people in our lives and not leave them comfortable in bad religion.

 That is, that is the, that is the utmost hatred to treat people and their churches with indifference when we know the truth.
-So we pray that you would help us to be good students, loving, truth tellers, with the hearts of shepherds, with the minds of theologians, thinking deeply about your Word.
+So we pray that you would help us to be good students, loving truth tellers, with the hearts of shepherds, with the minds of theologians, thinking deeply about your Word.
 We pray that you would sanctify us by the truth, renew our minds, and transform our lives so that we would live consistently with the things that we’re calling people to obey from your Word and pray that you would go before us and win many for the cause of Christ, for the cause of his gospel.
 It’s in Jesus’ name we pray.
 Amen.